 It’s hard to imagine for healthy people.
 It’s like I’ve skipped leg day at the gym three weeks in a row, and my arms can’t take it anymore.
 At the same time, it’s like I’ve nothing but leg presses for three weeks, and I can’t walk from the kitchen table to the sink.

-Fibromyalgia relate muscle weakness is something Fibro Warriors don’t even notice anymore on most days.
+According to Debilitating Diseases, Fibromyalgia relates muscle weakness is something Fibro Warriors don’t even notice anymore on most days.
 We only think about it at random times, when simple tasks become a major hassle.

 For example, washing my hair in the shower is hard because it requires my arms to be overhead for a few moments.
 I have to wash my hair in steps, and not just pour-lather-rinse.
 Walking two blocks sometimes seems like an insurmountable hurdle.
 It is exerting and, to be honest, humiliating.